-The Applicant for Cancellation considers that the claims cover all methods of cryptanalysis using cipher-text only on A5/1 and A5/2 and therefore include methods beyond those described, including Brute Force which is known, and consequently the claims like novelty.
-Furthermore, even if the claimed invention is novel, it is not inventive as there is no proven commercial success, which the secondary tests to identify inventiveness require, and the community of cryptanalysts did not relate to the patent in any significant manner.
+The Applicant for Cancellation considers that the claims cover all methods of cryptanalysis using cipher-text only on A5/1 and A5/2 and therefore include methods beyond those described, including Brute Force which is known, and consequently the claims lack novelty.
+Furthermore, even if the claimed invention is novel, it is not inventive as there is no proven commercial success, which the secondary tests for identifying inventiveness require, and the community of cryptanalysts did not relate to the patent in any significant manner.

-The Deputy Commissioner then cites Section 4 of the Israel Patent Law 1967:
+The Deputy Commissioner then cited Section 4 of the Israel Patent Law 1967:

 An invention is deemed new if it was not published, in Israel or abroad, before the application date –

 (1) by written, visual, audible or any other description, in a manner that enables a skilled person to make it according to the particulars of the description;

 (2) by exploitation or exhibition, in a manner that enables a skilled person to make it according to the particulars thus made known.